Pigmentation, all you need to know about diagnosis and treatment

 27 Nov 2016

-Increased levels of melanin present in the skin that produces colour.
-It could be the result of injury, sun damage or hormonal changes (known as melasma).
-It is important to note though that birthmarks and freckles are a different type of pigmentation, which is genetically determined.
+This skin discolouration is as a result of increased levels of melanin in the skin.
+Common causes are injury, sun damage and hormonal changes (known as melasma).
+However, please note that birthmarks and freckles are a different type of pigmentation, because they are genetically determined.

-Always wear sun protection rain or shine!
-Wear a sunscreen with UVA and UVB protection every day, not just in summer.
-This is vitally important at times when your skin is susceptible to pigmentation, such as pregnancy and hormonal changes.
+Wear sun protection rain or shine UV Ray’s are not only out when the sun is shining!
+Wear a high-quality sunscreen with UVA and UVB protection every day.
+This is vital when your skin is susceptible to pigmentation, for example, pregnancy and hormonal changes.

-– Heliocare (they have a variety of options to suit all skins, colours and texture preferences)
+– Heliocare (options to suit all skins, colours and texture preferences)

-The fact reamin however that you may need a combination of treatments such as Laser, Fraxel Dual Laser, Skin Peels, Laser Genesis and some might not be suitable for you.
-Invest in your skin put always put safety first!
+The fact remains, however, the most effective results are achieved with a combination of treatments.
+Treatments include Laser, Fraxel Dual Laser, Skin Peels, Laser Genesis and some might not be suitable for you.
+Invest in your skin always put safety first!